No. 1 on the Cool List 2017!

 Ballyshannon Drama Festival

-The 65th Ballyshannon Drama Festival takes place from March 11th-19th 2017 in the Abbey Centre, Ballyshannon, as part of the national amateur drama competition.
+The Ballyshannon Drama Festival takes place in March every year in the Abbey Arts Centre, Ballyshannon, as part of the national amateur drama competition.
 Each year, nine drama companies from around Ireland travel to Ballyshannon to compete over nine nights for qualification to the All Ireland Final.
 Tickets are available on the door each night, with curtain at 8.30pm, except the final night which is 7.30.
 For more information, visit: www.ballyshannondrama.com

 Rory Gallagher Festival

 Rory Gallagher International Tribute Festival 2017 takes place in the town where the world’s greatest Guitarist was born – Ballyshannon, Ireland.
-This year’s festival takes place between Thursday 1st and Sunday the 4th of June 2017.
+The festival traditionally takes place on the last weekend of May each year.
 For four days the town of Ballyshannon becomes a mecca for fans of Rory Gallagher, rock and blues, from all over the world.
 Rory Gallagher was born at the Rock Hospital in Ballyshannon in 1948 and since 2002 the Rory Gallagher International Tribute Festival has celebrated the Music & Life of Rory Gallagher in Ballyshannon, with over 10,000 fans now attending the Festival annually. https://www.rorygallagherfestival.com/

 Ballyshannon Folk & Trad Festival

 The Annual Ballyshannon Folk and Traditional Music Festival is the longest running festival of its kind in Ireland.
-This year’s festival takes place from August the 3rd to the 6th, 2017.
+The festival usually takes place around the August Bank Holiday weekend.
 The sounds of traditional folk and music will echo from the streets, pubs and theatres once again.
 The weekend is family-friendly. ballyshannonfolkfestival.com/

 Allingham Arts Festival

 The Allingham Arts Festival brings the finest of local and national artists, writers, poets, musicians and film-makers to Ballyshannon every November.
-This year’s festival will take place between Thursday the 9th and Sunday the 12th of November.
+The festival takes place in November each year. .
 Visit www.allinghamfestival.com.